brandur/sorg/content/articles/job-drain.md

 !fig src="/assets/job-drain/job-failure.svg" caption="A job failing because the data it relies on is not yet committed."

+A related problem are transaction rollbacks.
+In these cases data is discarded completely, and jobs inserted into the queue will _never_ succeed no matter how many times they're retried.

 ## For every complex problem ... (#complex-problem)

 Sidekiq has [a FAQ on this exact subject][sidekiq]: